 Usually, most certificate authorities are allowed to issue SSL certificates for most domains, but in some special cases is possible to allow only a certain authority to do this for a particular domain.
 Using CAA records, the domain owner can specify which are the certificate authorities allowed to issue an SSL certificate for the domain.

-This kind of record also works as a notification when someone tries to request an SSL certificate through a certificate authority which has not been allowed.
+This kind of record also works as a notification when someone tries to request an SSL certificate through a certificate authority that has not been allowed.
 If there is no CAA record, then any certificate authorities are allowed to issue an SSL certificate for a domain.
 If the CAA record exists, then only the certificate authorities that are listed in the record can issue the certificate.

 The CAA record can specify the certificate policy for a whole domain or for particular hostnames.
 The CAA records apply for subdomains too, so if we have a CAA set for mydomain.com, it will also apply for example.mydomain.com or any other subdomain.
 Through the CAA records, we can also control the type of the certificate that can be used, for example, if it must be for a single-name or if it must be a wildcard SSL.